backslash-f/applogger/README.md

 ### Output

 #### Xcode console
-Notice that information marked as `.private` will still be visible in Xcode console as clear text.

 ![Xcode Sample](https://i.imgur.com/6TNaUQo.png)

 #### macOS Console app
-⚠️ Make sure you have enabled `Action / Include Debug Messages` in the **Console app** in order to see `debug messages` from your app.
+⚠️ Make sure you have enabled `Action / Include Info/Debug Messages` in the **Console app** in order to see `debug messages` from your app.

 ![Console App](https://i.imgur.com/XBGOpLP.png)